Skip to main content

 The Growth Inflection Point

-FieldPulse is an organizational tool; DispatchNode is a revenue acceleration engine.
-The distinction becomes critical when call volume exceeds your administrative team's physical capacity to answer and route manually.
+FieldPulse acts as a management tool; DispatchNode acts as an intake automation engine.
+The need for this distinction typically appears when call volume exceeds your team's capacity to handle requests manually.

 Key Insight

 The Capacity Ceiling: You cannot scale a service business if your dispatching capability is tied to human typing speed.
-Voice AI completely decouples call volume from administrative headcount, allowing infinite scalability during peak demand spikes.
+Voice AI decouples call volume from administrative headcount, allowing for greater scalability during demand spikes.

-"FieldPulse organized our backend, but we were still losing $10,000 a week to missed calls when the dispatcher was on the other line.
-Dropping DispatchNode on top of our stack meant the phone never rang busy again.
-It was the missing piece."
+"FieldPulse organized our backend, but we were still losing leads when the dispatcher was on the other line.
+Adding DispatchNode meant our phones were answered consistently, even when the office was busy."

-For operators currently utilizing FieldPulse who are colliding with this inflection point, deploying DispatchNode as the autonomous inbound layer preserves the backend organization while entirely removing the human bottleneck at the top of the funnel.
+For owners currently utilizing FieldPulse who are colliding with this inflection point, deploying DispatchNode as the autonomous inbound layer preserves the backend organization while fully removing the human bottleneck at the top of the funnel.

 1. Sign up for DispatchNode and configure your AI agent with your services, pricing, and service areas.